Kettlebell: History

 The English term kettle bell has been in use since the early 20th century.

-Similar weights used in Classical Greece were the haltere, comparable to the modern kettlebell in terms of movements.
+Similar weights used in Ancient China thousands of years ago by Shuai Jiao fighters were the Stonelock, comparable to the modern kettlebell in terms of movements.

 Shape

-Unlike traditional dumbbells, a kettlebell's center of mass is extended beyond the hand, similar to Indian clubs or ishi sashi.
+Unlike traditional dumbbells, a kettlebell's centre of mass is extended beyond the hand, similar to Indian clubs or ishi sashi.
 This facilitates ballistic and swinging movements.
 Variants of the kettlebell include bags filled with sand, water, or steel shot.
 The kettlebell allows for swing movements and release moves with added safety and added grip, wrist, arm and core strengthening.
 The weight of a kettlebell is not distributed evenly.
-Thus, the unique shape of a kettlebell provides the "unstable force" for handling - key for the effectiveness of the kettlebell exercises.
+Thus, the unique shape of a kettlebell provides the "unstable force" for handling, which is important for the effectiveness of the kettlebell exercises.

 The parts of the kettlebell can be broken down into: handle, corners, horns, window, bell, and base.

 Usage

 By their nature, typical kettlebell exercises build strength and endurance, particularly in the lower back, legs, and shoulders, and increase grip strength.
 The basic movements, such as the swing, snatch, and the clean and jerk, engage the entire body at once, and in a way that mimics real world activities such as shoveling or farm work.

 Unlike the exercises with dumbbells or barbells, kettlebell exercises involve large numbers of repetitions in the sport, and can also involve large reps in normal training.
 Kettlebell exercises are in their nature holistic; therefore they work several muscles simultaneously and may be repeated continuously for several minutes or with short breaks.
 This combination makes the exercise partially aerobic and more similar to high-intensity interval training rather than to traditional weight lifting.
 In a 2010 study, kettlebell enthusiasts performing a 20-minute snatch workout were measured to burn, on average, 13.6 calories/minute aerobically and 6.6 calories/minute anaerobically during the entire workout - "equivalent to running a 6-minute mile pace".
 When training with high repetitions, kettlebell progression should start out slowly to build muscle endurance, support the joints and prevent injury.

-Like movements performed with any exercise tool, they can be dangerous to those who have back or shoulder problems, or a weak core, when performed without proper education and progression.
-However, if done properly, they are very beneficial to health.
-They can offer improved mobility, range of motion, agility, cardio vascular endurance, mental toughness and increased strength.

-Exercises

-The following is a list of common exercises that are uniquely suited to the kettlebell for one reason or another.